crossbario/autobahn-js/README.md

 **Autobahn**|JS runs on both **Web browsers** and **[Node.js](http://nodejs.org/)**.

+## What can I do with this stuff?

+**Autobahn|JS** makes **distributed, realtime Web applications easy**: it provides the infrastructure for both **distributing live updates** to all connected clients (using the PubSub messaging pattern) and for **calling remote procedures** in different backend components (using RPC).

+It is ideal for distributed, multi-client and server applications, such as multi-user database-drive business applications, real-time charts, sensor networks (IoT), instant messaging or MMOGs (massively multi-player online games).

-WAMP enables application architectures with application code distributed freely across processes and devices according to functional aspects.
-Since WAMP implementations exist for multiple languages, WAMP applications can be polyglott.
+The protocol that **Autobahn|JS** uses, WAMP, enables application architectures with application code **distributed freely across processes and devices** according to functional aspects.
+All WAMP clients are equal in that they can publish events and subscribe to them, can offer a procedure for remote calling and call remote procedures.

+Since WAMP implementations exist for **multiple languages**, this extends beyond JavaScript clients: WAMP applications can be polyglot.
 Application components can be implemented in a language and run on a device which best fit the particular use case.
+Applications can span the range from embedded IoT sensors right to mobile clients or the browser - using the same protocol.

 ## Show me some code